Prescribing Morse scalar curvatures: critical points at infinity: Introduction

 \

 Let us comment on the corresponding ideas.
 First and famously in order to restore compactness the positive mass theorem has been used, cf. \cite{Schoen_Using_Mass}.
-Here the argument is, that a certain sublevel set of the variational functional is shown to be compact, while, assuming sufficient flatness of $K$ or even $K$ to be constant, the positive mass term becomes dominant in the expansion of the energy of a specific test function and pushes the corresponding energetic value below the threshold of the sublevel set, i.e. the test function already lies withing the latter.
+Here the argument is, that a certain sublevel set of the variational functional is shown to be compact, while, assuming sufficient flatness of $K$ or even $K$ to be constant, the positive mass term becomes dominant in the expansion of the energy of a specific test function pushing its energetic value below the threshold of the sublevel set, i.e. the test function already lies withing the latter, which is therefore not empty.
 Hence one can find a minimizer by direct methods.

-For compact approximations, cf. \cite{Brezis_Nirenberg},\cite{yy2}, in contrast the underlying equations can be solved classically, whereas the passage to the critical limit then has to be understood in detail.
+For compact approximations, cf. \cite{Brezis_Nirenberg},\cite{yy2},\cite{MM2},\cite{MM4} in contrast the underlying equations can be solved classically, whereas the passage to the critical limit then has to be understood in detail.
 The advantage of this approach is, that one deals with a sequence of solutions to specific equations rather than with arbitrary Palais-Smale sequences.
 Of course there will be a lack of compactness, i.e. there will be, as we pass to the critical limit, solutions, which do not converge in the variational space.
 But one may hope to find at least some sequences, which remain compact, thus providing a solution to the critical equation itself.

-Similarly in the context of studying none compact flows, cf. \cite{bc},\cite{Chang_Yang_S2}, i.e. returning to the study of energy deformation, we do not have to study arbitrary Palais-Smale sequences, but flow lines.
-And the liberty is, that we are not bound to study a specific, but an energy deformation of our choice, i.e. we may adapt a flow to the obstacles in form of potentially none compact flow lines.
-While in \cite{Chang_Yang_S2} classical min-max schemes are established by excluding certain none compactness scenarios, in \cite{bc} the topological effect of none compact flow lines to sublevels sets is computed.
-The difference is, that while the first result is based on avoiding none compactness, the second one uses this none compactness by understanding its topological contribution directly, which is the central topic of the theory of critical points at infinity.
+Similarly in the context of studying non compact flows, cf. \cite{bc},\cite{Chang_Yang_S2},\cite{may-cv}, i.e. returning to the study of energy deformation, we do not have to study arbitrary Palais-Smale sequences, but flow lines.
+And the liberty is, that we are not bound to study a specific, but an energy deformation of our choice.
+In particular given a flow exhibiting non compactness somewhere, we may hope to avoid the latter by adapting the former, as was done in \cite{MM5}.
+While in \cite{Chang_Yang_S2} classical min-max schemes are established by excluding certain non compactness scenarios, in \cite{bc} the topological effect of non compact flow lines to sublevels sets is computed.
+The difference is, that while the first result is based on avoiding non compactness, the second one uses this non compactness by understanding its topological contribution directly, which is a central topic in the theory of critical points at infinity.

 \